 One of the tools in the arsenal of retail stores is that they wait until you’re at the cash register to offer you a card, usually with a discount attached to your purchase and enrollment in some kind of rewards program.
-These deals the bait they use to lure you in as a customer.
-Once the store fails, those rewards and loyalty programs disappear as well.
+These deals are the bait they use to lure you in as a customer.
+Once the store fails though, those rewards and loyalty programs disappear as well.

 3. You may get a new credit card — or not

 In some cases, when the business goes bankrupt and closes, the card issuer may opt to convert the card to a generic one.
 There are cases where a major bank like Chase has issued a card with a retailer’s logo on it — let’s use Circuit City as an example — and because the store went under, the bank sent new cards out.
 Those new cards, of course, are attached to the same account that you had with the retailer, meaning that your outstanding balance will survive even though the store didn’t.

-There are cases in which card holders will not be issued new cards.
+There are cases in which card holders are not issued new cards.
 It just depends on the store, bank and situation.